Colleen-L/PaveX-data-management/POSTER_SCRIPT.md

 >
 > ### **Performance** [Point to Query Performance chart]
 >
-> We benchmarked query performance with different complexities.
-Simple selects are sub-second.
-Single joins are about one second.
-Our most complex query - a six-way join across all tables - completes in four point five seconds.
-This is with two point nine million image records.
+> We measured query performance at our current scale of three point eight million images.
+Simple selects take about one second.
+Filtered queries and single joins complete in under a second - about point six seconds.
+Our most complex query - a six-way join across all tables - completes in six and a half seconds.
 >
-> BigQuery achieves this through columnar storage and query parallelization.
-It can read from multiple machines simultaneously.
+> What's important is that BigQuery's architecture is designed to scale.
+It achieves this performance through columnar storage and distributed query processing.
+As our dataset grows with additional data collection, the system will maintain similar performance by automatically parallelizing queries across more machines.
 >
 > ### **Visualization** [Point to Dashboard - show live if possible]
 >